lp-wan/archi/schc-architecture.md

 In the case of more capable devices, a SCHC Device may maintain more than one Instance with the same peer, or a set of different peers.
 Since SCHC does not signal the Instance in its packets, the information must be derived from a lower layer point to point information.
-For instance, the SCHC instance control can be associated one-to-one with a tunnel, a TLS session, or a TCP or a PPP connection.
+For instance, the SCHC Instance control can be associated one-to-one with a tunnel, a TLS session, or a TCP or a PPP connection.

 For instance, {{-SCHCoPPP}} describes a type of deployment where the C/D and/or F/R operations are performed between peers of equal capabilities